Blendify/blender-manual/blender_docs/manual/compositing/types/matte/index.rst

    by the node.

-   Simple garbage mattes can be created with the :doc:`Box Mask </compositing/types/matte/box_mask>` or :doc:`Ellipse Mask </compositing/types/matte/ellipse_mask>` More complicated matte shapes using
+   Simple garbage mattes can be created with the :doc:`Box Mask </compositing/types/matte/box_mask>` or the :doc:`Ellipse Mask </compositing/types/matte/ellipse_mask>` More complicated matte shapes using a
    :doc:`Double Edge Mask </compositing/types/matte/double_edge_mask>` or
    using a :doc:`Mask </compositing/types/input/mask>`.